OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* . *number*

-> Access a field of a tuple.  *number*, which must be a `uint`, specifies which field number to access.  *expression* must be a tuple type with more than *number* fields.
+> Access a field of a tuple.  *number*, which must be a constant `uint`, specifies which field number to access.
+(The first field is number zero.) *expression* must be a tuple type with more than *number* fields.
 The result has the type of that field.

 *funcExpression* ( *argExpression1* , *argExpression2* , ... )

 > Function call.
 The value of *funcExpression* must be a function reference.
 (Typically *funcExpression* will just be the name of a function.)
 The number of *argExpressions* must be consistent with the number of arguments in *funcExpression*'s type, and each *argExpression* must be assignable to the type of the corresponding argument of *funcExpression*.
-The result has the type of *funcExpression's* return value.
-(If the return type is void, then the result is the empty tuple ( ).)
+The result has the type of *funcExpression's* return value, which must not be `void`.
+(Calls to functions returning `void` are statements, not expressions.)

-arrayExpression with { [ indexExpression ] = valExpression }
+*arrayExpression* with { [ *indexExpression* ] = *valExpression* }

 > Create a new array by copying an existing array with one element modified.  *arrayExpression*, which must be an array type, specifies the array to start with. *indexExpression*, which must have type `uint`, specifies which slot in the array should be modified.  *valExpression*, whose type must be assignable to the element type of the array, is the new value to put into the slot.
 The result has the same type as *arrayExpression*.
 If the index is out of bounds, this will cause either a compile-time error or a runtime panic.

-structExpression with { name : valExpression }
+*structExpression* with { *name* : *valExpression* }

 > Create a new struct by copying an existing struct with one field modified.  *structExpression*, which must be a struct type with a field called *name*, specifies the struct to start with.  *valExpression*, which must have a type assignable to the named field, is the value that will be assigned to the named field in the newly created struct.